saref/bayan/README.md

 If you use bayanpy in any document, please cite the following peer-reviewed article:

-Aref S, Mostajabdaveh M, Chheda H. The Bayan algorithm: Detecting communities in networks through exact and approximate optimization of modularity.
-Physical Review E. 2024
+Aref, Samin, Mahdi Mostajabdaveh, and Hriday Chheda.
+"Bayan algorithm: Detecting communities in networks through exact and approximate optimization of modularity."
+Physical Review E 110, no. 4 (2024): 044315. https://doi.org/10.1103/PhysRevE.110.044315